nkMenSur/MyStar/README.md

 MyStar
 ======

-This is basicly a pathfinding script written in Javascript.
+This is basicly a div-based pathfinding script written in JavaScript.
-It's stil in development.
+It's stil in development tho.